'Braeburn' Apple Tree 4-5ft,Self-Fertile,Ready to Fruit,Crisp & Aromatic

 'Braeburn' Malus Self-Fertile Apple Tree 4-5 ft

-These are BARE ROOTED plants which can be planted from the end of October 2017 - May 2018 and will be dispatched as soon as the weather turns cold and they become dormant.The dispatch date depends on the Autumn temperature and varies from year to year.
+These are BARE ROOTED plants which can be planted from the end of October until April and will be dispatched as soon as the weather turns cold and they become dormant.The dispatch date depends on the Autumn temperature and varies from year to year.

 Very popular colourful eating apple, crisp, firm, aromatic and juicy.
 Now grows well here but enjoys a sheltered, sunny spot.Handily, its also self fertile.

 Skill Level: Beginner

 The Braeburn is a cultivar of apple that is firm to the touch with a red/orange vertical streaky appearance on a yellow/green background.
 Its color intensity varies with different varieties.
 They are known to have a burst of flavor when bitten into.

 It is believed to have been discovered as a chance seedling in 1952 by the farmer O. Moran from Waiwhero in New Zealand.
 It was cultivated by the nursery Williams Brothers to export this variety of apple.
 It is thought to be a cross between Granny Smith and Lady Hamilton.The apple itself is named after Braeburn Orchard where it was first commercially grown.